Other languages

 You’ll find a schedule of local testing opportunities on the ARRL website located here:

-To a certain degree, the license class and particular interests drives the type of equipment one would need.
+To a certain degree, the license class and particular interests drive the type of equipment needed.
 For reference, this article will cover the cost of new equipment.

 Mobile radios are often installed that enable communications from 160 meters to 23 centimeters.
 These radios fall into two categories.

 One category includes all frequencies and modes from 160 meters to 23 centimeters.
 The range of these radios is from about $550 to $1,100.
-Some radios are for 2m and/or 23 cm.
+Some radios are for 2m and 23 cm.
 These radios range from about $150 to $500.
-Mobile antennas range from just under $100 for VHF/UHF antennas to almost $1,000 for HF antennas.
+Mobile antennas range from just under $100 for VHF/UHF to almost $1,000 for an HF ham radio antenna.

-Radios that hams use from inside their homes are referred to as “base stations.”
-The price range of these radios go from a modest $800 to almost $13,000.
-Towers and yagi (beam) antennas can cost tens-of-thousands of dollars.
+Radios that hams use from inside their homes are called "base stations. " The price range of these radios goes from a modest $800 to almost $13,000.
+Towers and yagi (beam) antennas can cost thousands of dollars.

-Here's a video we really enjoy that does a great job of explaining ham radio.
+Here's a video we enjoy that does a great job of explaining ham radio.